foo123/HAAR.js/Readme.md

 ###TODO
-* optimize detector for real-time usage on browsers (eg. reference-> https://github.com/liuliu/ccv) (parallel computation added)
+* [x] optimize detector for real-time usage on browsers (eg. reference-> https://github.com/liuliu/ccv) [DONE, parallel.js]
-* keep up with the changes in openCV cascades xml format (will try)
-* add selection option so detection can be confined only to that selection (ie detect nose, while face is already detected etc..)
+* [x] add selection option, detection is confined to that selection (eg detect nose while face already detected) [DONE]
-* check if some operations can use fixed-point arithmetic, or other micro-optimizations (will try)
+* [x] check if some operations can use fixed-point arithmetic, or other micro-optimizations (will try) [DONE where applicable]
+* [ ] keep up with the changes in openCV cascades xml format (will try)
-* add some real performance tests (anyone interested??)
+* [ ] add some real performance tests (anyone interested??)

 ###ChangeLog

+__0.4__
+* add selection option to confine detection to a specific image region
+* add fine-tuning for canny pruning thresholds
+* refactor/optimize merge method (filter features/rectangles that are inside other features), detection features may be slightly different now
+* reduce unnecessary loops/computations from java port (now it is more javascript-esque or in some cases even asm-esque)
+* implement fixed-point arithmetic where applicable (gray-scaling, canny computation, references included)
+* optimize array indexing (remove unnecessary multiplications use only additions/subtractions)
+* features are now custom classes with own methods (much easier to handle while backwards-compatible)
+* partial code refactoring / minor fixes
+* add more examples (eg many faces detection, tilted faces detection)
+* update Readme

 __0.3.1__
 * fix ordering issue when using parallel computations (rectangles merged in random order)